 4. Drinking too much eggnog

-Don’t overindulge in alcoholic beverages at the open bar.
+Don’t overindulge in alcoholic beverages.
 That old adage is true: “Loose lips sink ships,” or in this case, careers.
-When your judgment is impaired, you’re more likely to do or say something that you’re sure to regret, but your boss is sure to remember.
+When your judgment is impaired, you’re more likely to do or say something you’re sure to regret — but your boss is sure to remember.

 5. Showing up starving

-Eating a bite beforehand will help you focus your attention on those around you, rather than on the buffet table.
+It’s challenging to talk to coworkers when you spend most of the party with your mouth full of food.
+Eating a light meal beforehand helps you focus your attention on those around you rather than on the buffet table.

 6. Violating the dress code

-Find out what's expected in terms of holiday attire, and stick with it.
-Avoid clothing or accessories that are overly festive or revealing.
+Find out what's expected in terms of holiday attire and stick with it.
+Your goal should be to blend in with other attendees.

 8. Standing in the corner